-Couples and groups wishing to apply for an IEC visa may have mixed success under the application procedure that’s used to issue permits.
+Couples and groups wishing to apply for an International Experience Canada (IEC) work permit may have mixed success under the application procedure that’s used to issue permits.

-Immigration, Refugees, and Citizenship Canada (IRCC), have clarified that each candidate will be assessed separately.
+Immigration, Refugees, and Citizenship Canada (IRCC) has clarified that each candidate will be assessed separately.

 This means that while one half of a couple may receive an Invitation to Apply (ITA) in an early draw, the other may be kept waiting months to receive theirs — or may not receive one at all.